Dire Straits: 1996–present: Reunion speculations and Rock and Roll Hall of Fame induction

-Since the break-up of Dire Straits, Mark Knopfler has shown no interest in re-forming the band and is quoted as saying "Oh, I don't know whether to start getting all that stuff back together again," and telling reporters that "I would only do that for a charity.
+Since the break-up of Dire Straits, Knopfler has shown no interest in re-forming the band and is quoted as saying he was not interested in "getting all that stuff back together again."
+He said, "I would only do that for a charity.
 I'm glad I've experienced it all – I had a lot of fun with it – but I like things the way they are."
-However, keyboardist Guy Fletcher has been associated with almost every piece of Knopfler's solo material to date, and Danny Cummings has frequently contributed, notably to three of Knopfler's most recent solo album releases: All the Roadrunning (with Emmylou Harris), Kill to Get Crimson and Get Lucky.
+Keyboardist Guy Fletcher has been associated with almost all of Knopfler's solo work to date and Danny Cummings has been a frequent contributor, notably to Knopfler's solo album releases All the Roadrunning (with Emmylou Harris), Kill to Get Crimson, Get Lucky and One Deep River.

-In 2007, Knopfler said he did not miss the global fame that came his way at the height of the band's success, explaining that "It just got too big."
-In October 2008, John Illsley told the BBC that he wanted Knopfler to agree to re-form Dire Straits for a comeback tour.
-Knopfler declined, saying that he was often reluctant to re-form the group and insisted that he "isn't even a fan of Dire Straits' early hits."
-In the same interview, Illsley also suggested that Knopfler is enjoying his continued success as a solo artist, saying that "He's doing incredibly well as a solo artist, so hats off to him.
+In 2007, Knopfler said he did not miss the global fame that came his way at the height of the band's success.
+He said, "It just got too big."
+In October 2008, Illsley told the BBC that he hoped Knopfler would agree to re-form Dire Straits for a comeback tour.
+Knopfler declined, saying that he was reluctant to re-form the group and that he was not "a fan of Dire Straits' early hits."
+In the same interview, Illsley said Knopfler was enjoying his continuing success as a solo artist.
+"He's doing incredibly well as a solo artist, so hats off to him.
 He's having a perfectly good time doing what he's doing."
-Guy Fletcher stated on his website that Knopfler has no interest in re-forming Dire Straits.
+Guy Fletcher stated on his website that Knopfler had no interest in re-forming Dire Straits.